codestacks/jekyll-category-pagination/README.md

 ## Parameters

-Set your config options in `_config.yml` within 'categories', the following options can be used:
+Set your config options in `_config.yml` within 'categories'.
+The category `all` is reserved by pagination for all posts, redefine this with `category_for_all_posts`.
+The following options can be used:

 - `pagination` how many posts per page, default is 5
 - `layout` which layout file from your `_layouts` folder to use, default is 'category.html'
 - `directory` target directory of generated pages, use '.' to place them directly in `_site`
 - `details` list of categories to generate pages for, each one can have `title`, `layout`, `pagination` and `weight` (which can be used within your navigation template for sorting)
+- `generate_all` used to generate all categories or categories within `details`

 ## Template Data